heracleszgd/MaCMoC/README.md

 ## Usage
 1. Please modify the constants and parameters in the 1st block of mc.m, and run it with 'mc' in Matlab (current folder).
-   ("constants" should be obtained by first principles, and some suggestions are provided in Equations.pdf.)
+   ("constants" should be obtained by first principles.
+Tutorials can be found in Equations.pdf. and the SuppMat in original paper)
 2. A timebar appears showing how much time left.
 3. Four summarizing figures appear (average magnetic moments, specific heat, magnetic susceptibility, average energy).
    They and the raw data will be saved in a new folder.